 Not only did it improve her son’s chances at educational success, it gave Jessica the opportunity to take college classes while she works fulltime.
 Now she’s seeking a degree Health Information Management.

-The Early Learning Coalition of Orange County and Early Learning Coalition of Osceola County offer programs that improve and strengthen the lives of low-income families and children.
+The Early Learning Coalition of Orange County offers programs that improve and strengthen the lives of low-income families and children.
 For a donation of $300, you can place a child in quality care for a year.
 Your donation can make it possible to reach more children and help put them on the right path.

 It’s an investment that will make a difference in Central Florida!